 - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - For further information on this subject please refer to page 149 of Keeping Children Safe in Education (2023).
+The use or threat must be designed to influence the government or to intimidate the public and is made for Dthe purpose of advancing a political, religious or ideological cause. - Education (2023) or the UK Counter Terrorism Strategy Counter-terrorism strategy (CONTEST) 2023 GOV.UK (www.gov.uk) For further information on this subject please refer to page 149 of Keeping Children Safe in